 An excess liability insurance policy sits in the background until the underlying policy’s limits have been exhausted.
 The excess liability insurance policy will kick in once the underlying policy hits its coverage limits.
 Once in play, the excess liability insurance policy will pay to its policy limits.

-Let’s say you have a general liability insurance policy with a per-occurrence limit of $1 million.
+For example if you have a general liability insurance policy with a per-occurrence limit of $1 million.
 You also have an excess liability insurance policy with another $1 million in coverage.
-This gives you a total of $2 million in general liability coverage.
+You would have a total of $2 million in general liability coverage.

-Say you have a customer who slips and falls on your company’s premises and sustains a concussion with long-term neurological consequences.
-They sue you for $1.5 million.
-The general liability insurance would cover the first million, while the excess insurance policy would handle the remaining $500,000.
+If a customer who falls at your location ends up with a serious injury and sues you for $1.5 million, the general liability insurance would cover the first million; the excess insurance policy would handle the remaining $500,000.

-If there were a claim for $3 million, the general liability policy would cover the first million, the excess liability policy would cover the second million, and your business could still be on the hook for the remaining million.
+However, if the customers’ claim totaled $3 million, the general liability policy would cover the first million and the excess liability policy would cover the second million.
+Your business would still be responsible for the remaining million.

 Consider your company’s business insurance risks and optimal coverage amounts when deciding whether to opt for excess liability insurance.
 It is there to protect you in rare instances where your general liability insurance policy isn’t enough.